kaichunntu/gan_metrics/README.md

 -------------------------------------------------
 ### Setup
-Download the metric code from [tkarras/progressive_growing_of_gans](https://github.com/tkarras/progressive_growing_of_gans) and put them into current dir which contain metric.py(i.e. ms_ssim.py and metric.py must be under same dir).
+Download the metric code from [tkarras/progressive_growing_of_gans](https://github.com/tkarras/progressive_growing_of_gans) and put them into current dir which contains metric.py(i.e. ms_ssim.py and metric.py must be under same dir).

 ### Usage